bezurn004/Obsi-Forge-Apedia/Oracles/OCL_Using Oracles.md

 If you follow your instincts while staying open to twists and turns, you will find your game offering many of the same narrative rewards as if you were playing with a guide.
 In fact, you’ll be surprised how often a seemingly random result feeds directly into your character’s story and the world you’ve established through play.
 This is the power of creative interpretation at work.

 ## Oracles in Guided Play
 Guides can use oracles for support during play and to supplement their narrative decision-making.
-Mundane oracles, such as a ==Character Name (pages 333–335)==, are helpful to quickly flesh out details.
-Interpretative oracles, such as the ==Action and Theme tables (pages 296–297)==, can be used to spark new ideas.
+Mundane oracles, such as a [[OCL_Character-Names|Character Names Oracle]], are helpful to quickly flesh out details.
+Interpretative oracles, such as the [[OCL_Core_Action-Theme|Action/Theme Oracle]], can be used to spark new ideas.

 You can also use oracles as a prompt for sharing control of the narrative with your players.
 Not sure what happens next?
 Don’t know how to answer a player’s question?
 Roll on an appropriate table, or have a player make.